YZRCstatcodes2021/TestForMCAR/README.md

 alpha                   Type-I-error rate for the hypothesis testing

-threshold.cat           The threshold number that defines the cutoff between continuous variable and discrete variable; Default is set at 12, which means a discrete variable with 12 or more levels is treated as a continuous variable
+threshold.cat           The threshold number that defines the cutoff between continuous and categorical.
+Default is 12, which means a variable with 12 or more levels is treated as continuous, and a variable with less than 12 levels is treated as categorical. threshold.cat will not work if var.type is specified.

+var.type                A vector of user-defined variable type.
+"1" denotes continuous and "2" denotes categorical.
+Default is NULL.

 warning                 If warnings are given for chisq.test function, compute p-values with Monte Carlo simulation
 ```